Skip to main content

 1. Interested clients should complete the expression of interest form via the link below.

-2. Clinic staff will be in touch with you via telephone and/or email to further discuss your clinical needs and finalise your exercise screening evaluation.
-Additionally, we will review scheduling and clarify if further information/documentation will be required.
+2. Clinic staff will contact you via telephone and/or email to further discuss your clinical needs and finalise your exercise screening evaluation.
+Additionally, we will review scheduling and clarify if further information/documentation is required.

 Fill in the expression of interest form now